-The home health PPS has two programs intended to improve quality.
-The first is a pay-for-reporting program under which HHAs must report quality-of-care data to avoid a 2 percentage point reduction in their annual market basket update.

-Second, in 2024 Medicare will begin adjusting payments under a nationwide value-based purchasing program.
-The program will adjust HHAs' Medicare payments (upward or downward) based on their performance on a set of 8 quality, outcome, and patient experience measures.
+The home health prospective payment system has two programs intended to improve quality.
+The first is a pay-forreporting program under which HHAs must report quality-of-care data to avoid a 2 percentage point reduction in their annual market basket update.
+Second, in 2025 Medicare will begin adjusting payments under a nationwide value-based purchasing program.
+The program will adjust HHAs' Medicare payments (upward or downward) based on their performance on a set of five quality, outcome, and patient experience measures.
 The size of any bonus or penalty will vary according to performance.
 Quality bonus payments will be funded through a payment withhold.